Sirqwit/jmpfinder/README.md

 jmpfinder
 =========

-Jmpfinder is a C/C++ program to find the indirect jump or call instruction of a ELF executable, both aligned and unaligned with respect to the binary's normal instruction stream.
+Jmpfinder is a C/C++ program to find the indirect jump or indirect call instructions of a ELF executable, both aligned and unaligned with respect to the binary's normal instruction stream.
 The code is heavily influenced by the book: "Practical Binary Analysis: Build Your Own Linux Tools for Binary Instrumentation, Analysis, and Disassembly"

 How to build
 ------------